-Libby Mitchell is a multidisciplinary artist residing in Aotearoa.
-Having completed an Advanced Diploma of Visual Art in Melbourne, Australia, she now travels New Zealand as a landscape artist, taking inspiration for her Art from the bush and her time working as a landscaper in Northland.
-She captures the sense of serenity within immersive landscapes, bush-scenes and New Zealand wildlife through colourful paintings, intricate charcoals, thought provoking photography, mixed media and installations.
+Libby Mitchell is a multidisciplinary artist residing in Inverness, Scotland.
+Having completed an Advanced Diploma of Visual Art in Melbourne, Australia, she has since travelled New Zealand as a landscape artist, taking inspiration for her Art from the bush and her time working as a landscaper in Northland.
+She captures the sense of serenity within immersive landscapes, bush-scenes and wildlife through colourful paintings, intricate charcoals, thought provoking photography and installations.

 "Humans are in fact the endangered species, because we have stepped out of nature."